24th June 2017

 That’s how I became the accidental and reluctant President and Angela’s scapegoat.

 What most of you didn’t know, however, was my challenge started even before my presidency began.
-Just a week after installation and before the term kicked off, the then-VPE said she’d like to quit.
+Just a week after installation but before the term kicked off, the then-VPE said she’d like to quit.

 Upon checking if I was the problem, she told me frankly that I was micromanaging.
 I thought I was helping out to lighten the heavy workload but I didn’t expect it to be seen as micromanaging.

 This reminded me of what a colleague said, “the road to hell is paved with good intentions”.

 Perhaps I was overly enthusiastic, the immediate past president Jun said.

 I managed to persuade the then-VPE to stay on, assuring her that I would take a hands-off approach.

 I did.
 Nonetheless, two months into the term, she resigned.